johannvis/opssage/gpt-actions-aws/README.md

   --secret-string "$(openssl rand -hex 24)"
 ```

+The stack also publishes a `SecretArn` output if you prefer referencing the bearer secret by ARN in automation.

 You may rotate the secret at any time with the same command; older tokens are invalidated immediately because the authoriser reads the secret value on first invocation of a fresh execution environment.

 ## Populate the OpenAI API key